sanidhyamangal/sanidhyamangal/README.md

 ### Hi there 👋

-I'm Sanidhya, currently work on intersection of Computer Vision,Web and Bioinformatics, trying to prophesy using data.
+I'm Sanidhya, currently work on intersection of Computer Vision,Web and Medical-Image Processing, trying to prophesy using data.
+Lately, I am enjoying playing with GANs for generation of synthetic data.

 - 👨🏻‍💻 I've been contributing to open source for a while, mostly about some ML model implementation.
 - ✍🏻 Author of following research articles